-Free school meals are available to all pupils in P1-P3.
-However, free school meals are also available to pupils from P4 and beyond whose parents or carers receive any of the following:
+Free school meals are also available, via an application process, to pupils from P4 and beyond whose parents or carers receive any of the following:

-Child Tax Credit and Working Tax Credit (income should not exceed £6,420)
+Child Tax Credit and Working Tax Credit (Income should not exceed £6900)

-Please note that the above eligibility criteria is correct at time of publishing (August 2018) and that this may be subject to change by the start of August 2019.
+Please note that the above eligibility criteria is correct at time of publishing (November 2019) and may be subject to change by the start of August 2020.
 The link above will contain the most up-to-date information.

 Special Dietary Requirements

 Special diets may be requested for school meals, for either medically prescribed diets or non-medically prescribed diets.
-Parents/carers are advised to discuss any special diet requests with the Head Teacher who will then arrange for a consultation with the Catering Manager.
+Parents/carers are advised to discuss any special diet requests with the Head Teacher who can then arrange for a further consultation with the Catering Manager if required.